hannahturk/AIProject7/README.md

 Here, the heuristic I used in the A* computation was the Manhattan (cityblock) distance between the agent and the enemy agent I was tracking.
 However, the way I utilized the output from A* for each agent was different.

 # The offensive reflex agent
+On offense, Pacman's goal is to avoid ghosts while eating pellets.
+For the sake of simplifying the problem, I did not add any code to address how Pacman chooses to eat the pellets.
+Instead, I focused on a way to avoid ghosts.
+I first made the assumption that the enemy ghosts would be using pathfinding algorithms similar to A* to find my offensive agent.
+I implemented A* and took those results, and programmed my offensive agent to make a move in the opposite direction that the result of A* suggested at every time step.
+Thus, the offensive reflex agent's main functionality is to predict the ghost's behavior and avoid it.

 # The defensive reflex agent
+On defense, a ghost's goal is to find the Pacman agent and run into it as soon as possible.
+Thus, this called for the more obvious use of the A* algorithm: finding the shortest path to the enemy agent and taking the suggested step at each time step.

-#
+# End Notes

-Note: I had trouble formatting the recorded audio with my slides (the pictures on this page), so I posted the narration script alongside the pictures instead.
+I had trouble formatting the recorded audio with my slides (the pictures on this page), so I posted the narration script alongside the pictures instead.

 [Link to the first image I used](https://s3-us-west-2.amazonaws.com/cs188websitecontent/projects/sp15/contest2/capture_the_flag2.png)